The Crucial Role of Healthcare Data Security: Challanges, Solutions

 Figure 2.
 The average cost of a data breach by industry, in USD, by millions

-As for the patients, stolen PHI may result in identity theft and blackmailing to obtain the information back.
+As for the patients, stolen PHI may result in identity theft and blackmail to obtain the information back.
 Besides, this poses a threat to their health because of the inability to access medical history and treatment reports.

 Common Healthcare Data Security Challenges